 The number one reason for marriage problems is money, so it’s best to be financially honest and transparent with each other and work together on finding a strategy.
 Even if one or both partners have money problems, start simply.
 Try asking each other questions.
 For example, you could ask: “What’s your first financial memory?”

-Consider finding a good financial advisor and get some counseling together, if necessary, as it could be that your spouse was never taught how to be financially responsible and could benefit from some professional advice.
-After all, an advisor can work on changing spending habits and help you both pay down any financial burdens.
-You’re a team now and you don’t want to cause resentment in your marriage over money issues.
-Trust is essential, but make certain both of you are holding up your end of the bargain.
+Consider finding a good financial advisor to get some counseling together if necessary, as it could be that your spouse was never taught how to be financially responsible and could benefit from some professional advice.
+After all, an advisor can work on changing spending habits and helping you both pay down any financial burdens.
+You’re a team now, so you don’t want to cause resentment in your marriage over money issues.
+Trust is essential, but make certain both of you are holding up your ends of the bargain.